Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Season Stats

-- Aiyuk has added 56 receptions for 826 yards and five touchdowns.
-He's been targeted 84 times, producing 48.6 yards per game.
+- Aiyuk has 56 receptions (on 84 targets) for 826 yards and five touchdowns, averaging 48.6 yards per game.

 - Aiyuk has been the target of 84 of his team's 514 passing attempts this season, or 16.3% of the target share.